seorenn/links/ios_mac_dev.md

 ## Audio Programming

 - [AudioKit](https://github.com/audiokit/AudioKit): AudioKit is an audio synthesis, processing, and analysis platform for iOS, macOS, tvOS
+- [RhythmBox](https://github.com/manuelescrig/RhythmBox): A Rhythm Box System for your iOS app.
+The easiest way to create Music Rhythm Patterns in Swift.

 ## Database and CoreData

 - [Beginner's Guide to Core Data in Swift 3](https://medium.com/ios-geek-community/beginners-guide-to-core-data-in-swift-3-85292ef4edd#.v3buq0o11)

+## Camera

+- [SwiftyCam](https://github.com/Awalz/SwiftyCam): SwiftyCam is a a simple, Snapchat-style iOS Camera framework for easy photo and video capture.
+SwiftyCam allows users to capture both photos and videos from the same session with very little configuration.

 ## Command Line